Hec-S/MANTRA/README.md

 Since MANTRA Chain aims to bring RWAs on-chain, Cosmos SDK provided the optimal infrastructure due to its ability to cater to high-end scalability requirements, ensuring fast transaction finality and low fees, essential for large-scale institutional asset transfers.
 Additionally, Cosmos SDK enables seamless interoperability with other applications through IBC, allowing RWAs to move efficiently across different blockchain ecosystems without requiring centralized bridges.

-Beyond interoperability, MANTRA benefits from Tendermint Core and CometBFT, which eliminate instances of forking, ensuring network stability and preventing malicious actors from disrupting transactions—a critical security measure for compliance-driven institutions.
+Beyond interoperability, MANTRA benefits from Tendermint Core and CometBFT, which eliminate instances of forking (which could create legal and financial disputes).
+This ensures network stability and preventing malicious actors from disrupting transactions—a critical security measure for compliance-driven institutions.
 Lastly, Cosmos SDK offers a ready-to-use developer kit for robust and efficient blockchain development, reducing time-to-market for enterprise-grade RWA solutions.

 ## Metrics and Tokenomics Overview